 Versatile Bean Soup

 One of our favorite soups is my white kidney bean soup.
 Any type of bean is fine, but we like the size and texture of these.
 Eat it over rice, with pasta, or by itself.
+Or serve it with some delicious southern style pimento cheese sandwiches.
 It’s all good!

 Homemade Bean Soup Recipe